Don Demeter: 1959 season

 On April 21 against the San Francisco Giants, Demeter hit three home runs and had six RBI.
 In the third inning off Giants pitcher Dom Zanni, he hit the first ever inside-the-park home run at the Los Angeles Memorial Coliseum.
 The next inning saw another home run, this time to deep left off of Mike McCormick.
 He capped off the performance by hitting a game winning walk-off two-run home run in the bottom of the 11th inning off Al Worthington to win the game 9–7.
 As of July 2009, only 22 players in the history of the majors since 1900 had three home runs in a single game during their rookie season.
 Demeter was the first Dodger and ninth overall to accomplish the feat, sharing the accomplishment with Hall of Famers Eddie Mathews and Mickey Cochrane.
 The next morning, a photographer got Demeter out of bed at five o'clock in the morning to take photos for an afternoon Los Angeles newspaper.
 In his first 15 games, he hit .345 with six home runs and 21 RBI.
 Phillies manager Eddie Sawyer remarked, "Seldom have I seen a player come so far so fast.
 When I saw him for the first time late last season, he was just another journeyman.
 Now he's a real good-looking ball player."

 Demeter had another multiple home run game in an 11–0 win over the Phillies on June 11.
 In May and June, he batted a combined .278 with 10 home runs and 34 RBI.
 In July and August, he batted below .160 in both months and hit only two home runs.
 Snider was moved back to center field on August 12, and Demeter was mainly used as a pinch hitter or defensive replacement for the rest of the year.
 On August 18, he dropped an "easy" pop fly against the Milwaukee Braves in the bottom of the ninth inning.
 Seeing that Bill Bruton was attempting to score, he fired the ball to home plate.
 "It was a perfect strike," Demeter described the throw.
-"But there was nobody there to catch it, because (Johnny) Roseboro was out at the mound congratulating (Don) Drysdale on the victory."
+"But there was nobody there to catch it, because (John) Roseboro was out at the mound congratulating (Don) Drysdale on the victory."
 The Braves tied the game on his error, but the Dodgers later won 7-6 in 13 innings.
 On the bus ride to the hotel, Demeter shook every one of his teammate's hands, showing his appreciation for "the team's win".
 At season's end, the Dodgers were tied with the Braves for the NL pennant, forcing the teams to play a tie-breaker series, which the Dodgers won in two games.
 Reflecting on what might have happened had they lost the series, Demeter said, "My error could have lost us the World Championship."